-The savvy traveller’s guide to the sharing revolution in France – to splurge or save?
+The savvy traveller’s guide to the sharing economy in France – to splurge or save?

-There are plenty of different platforms that allow you to become part of the ‘sharing revolution’.
+There are plenty of different platforms that allow you to become part of the ‘sharing economy’ – a revolution across the globe.

 But the most interesting thing is that very few commentators – even other savvy travellers like us – are talking about this fascinating phenomenon.
 We were intrigued to find out more, and discover how we can harness its power when you travel in France.